-This evening, 13th-14th May, the 18th edition of the popular Museum Night (Noc Muzeów w Krakowie 2022) makes a welcome return.
+This Friday, 19th-20th May, the 19th edition of the popular Museum Night (Noc Muzeów w Krakowie 2023) will take place.

 Since 2004 the cities museums and galleries have opened their doors for the ‘Night of Museums’ (Noc Muzeów), modelled on Berlin’s “Lange Nacht der Museen”, as part of the ‘Kraków Nights’ (Krakowskie Noce) series – consisting of Theatre, Dance, Jazz, Poetry and Cracovia Sacra nights.

 Admission to most museums is payable, all museums are subject to prior registration and reservations.

 Registration and reservations are available on the websites of each museum participating in the Night of Museums.

 You can find a comprehensive programme, including an interactive map (Polish) or download a text version at the links below.

 Many of the participating institutions have posted more detailed information on their own websites or created specific Noc Muzeów Facebook events.

 Pre-booking and purchase of a ticket, often for a token amount of 1zł may be required.